JoelSjogren/WiktionaryLanguageFilter/README.md

 However when a given word is used in multiple languages, such as [sollen](https://en.wiktionary.org/wiki/sollen), it can be a annoying to navigate to your target language all the time.

-This simple Chrome extension will allow you to set your preferred language, and when viewing a definition page will automatically scroll your browser to the correct definition.
+This Chrome extension has two ways to solve this problem:

+* It will automatically scroll your browser to your preferred language
+* It will remove all content not related to to one or more preferred languages

+The choice is up to you and how you prefer to use Wiktionary.

 ## Usage